 Castro & Company, LLC (Castro) obtained and reviewed SIGAR Audit Report 19-17, "Department of the Army's Afghan Ministry of Interior's Network Operations Center and Joint Operations Center Project: Audit of Costs Incurred by IAP Worldwide Services, Inc.", covering the period of May 12, 2016 through July 31, 2018.
-The audit was performed Conrad, LLP (Conrad) and identified five findings that required corrective action.
-Based on Castro's procedures, we concluded that IAP had taken corrective action to address four of the recommendations.
-However, Castro noted that one of the findings was repeated during our current financial audit of costs incurred.
+The audit was performed by Conrad, LLP (Conrad) and identified five findings that required corrective action.
+Based on Castro's procedures, we concluded that IAP had taken corrective action to address all the recommendations.